-William Hazlitt, 1778-1830.
-This English author, whose father was a Unitarian clergyman, was sent to a college of that denomination to be educated for the ministry; but having a greater taste for art than theology, he resolved, on leaving school, to devote himself to painting.
+William Hazlitt, 1778-1830, was born in Maidstone, England.
+His father was a Unitarian elergyman, and he was sent to a college of that denomination to be educated for the ministry; but having a greater taste for art than theology, he resolved, on leaving school, to devote himself to painting.
 He succeeded so well in his efforts as to meet the warmest commendation of his friends, but did not succeed in satisfying his own fastidious taste.
-On this account he threw away his pencil, and took up his pen.
+On this account he threw away his pencil and took up his pen.
 His works, though numerous, are, with the exception of a life of Napoleon, chiefly criticisms on literature and art.

-Hazlitt is thought to have treated his contemporaries with an unjust severity; but his genial appreciation of the English classics, and the thorough and loving manner in which he discusses their merits, make his essays the delight of every lover of those perpetual well-springs of intellectual pleasure.
-His "Table Talk," "Characters of Shakespeare's Plays," "Lectures on the English Poets," and "Lectures on the Literature of the Elizabethan Age," are the works that exhibit his style and general merits in their most favorable light.
+Hazlitt is thought to have treated his contemporaries with an unjust severity; but his genial appreciation of the English classics, and the thorough and loving manner in which he discusses their merits, make his essays the delight of every lover of those perpetual wellsprings of intellectual pleasure.
+His "Table Talk," "Characters of Shakespeare's Plays," Lectures on the English Poets," and "Lectures on the Literature of the Elizabethan Age," are the works that exhibit his style and general merits in their most favorable light,